 Kim Moberg, Rod Abernethy, & Grace Morrison

 Award winning singer/songwriter Kim Moberg was born in Juneau, Alaska, the daughter of a classical pianist mother of Alaskan Native Tlingit descent and a US Coast Guard veteran father from Kansas.
 Music was the constant in Kim’s childhood, helping her to adjust to the frequent moves associated with growing up in a military family.

-Kim taught herself to finger pick to her favorite songs by singer/songwriters, but debilitating stage fright kept her from pursuing her own dream of becoming a professional performer.
+Kim taught herself to strum and finger pick to her favorite songs by singer/songwriters of the 1970’s, but debilitating stage fright kept her from pursuing her own dream of becoming a professional performer.
 In 2014, Kim set out to overcome her stage fright and wrote her first song.

 Kim teamed with Grammy-nominated producer Jon Evans to record two albums: “Above Ground” and “Up Around The Bend”.
 Both have received world wide airplay and charted on the Folk Alliance International Folk DJ charts and the NACC Radio charts.
 Kim and Jon are currently ollaborating on her third album which feature songs that tie ancient prophecies to our current social environment.